Identifying algal blooms

 7a.
 Filaments arranged into a hair-net type pattern, possibly the green alga Hydrodictyon (Figure 7 & 8).

 Figure 8 (Simon Mitrovic) .

 Figure 11 (Simon Mitrovic).

 8a.
 Filaments green and feel like wet soapy hair, possibly the green alga Spirogyra (Figure 12).

 Figure 12 (Geoff Sainty).

-9. Algae one discrete unit, either globular or leaf like: green or brown and not composed of fine filaments or colonies and not paint like.
-If the broken it will not reform.
+9. Algae one discrete unit, either globular or leaf like: green or brown and not composed of fine filaments or colonies and not paint-like.
+If broken, it will not reform.
 A macro algae (Figure 13).

 Figure 13 (Simon Mitrovic)

 10. Bloom with a thick paint-like surface or strong colour to water surface.
 May be green cloudiness or colour to the water.
 It is not composed of strands or filaments of algae.
 Go to 11.

 10a.
 Bloom composed of small green, red or brown flecks.
 May be well spaced or form a thick scum.
 Go to 13.